L-428 Cells

 RPMI 1640 Medium stands apart from other cell culture media due to its unique composition.
 It contains a substantial amount of phosphate, amino acids, and vitamins.
 Notably, it encompasses biotin, vitamin B12, and PABA, absent in Eagle's Minimal Essential Medium or Dulbecco's Modified Eagle Medium.
 Moreover, RPMI 1640 Medium exhibits significantly elevated concentrations of vitamins inositol and choline.
 However, it does not contain proteins, lipids, or growth factors.
 Consequently, supplementation with 10% Fetal Bovine Serum (FBS) is commonly required to provide optimal conditions for cell growth.

-The buffering system of RPMI 1640 Medium relies on sodium bicarbonate (2.0 g/L) and necessitates a 5-10% CO2 environment to maintain a physiologically appropriate pH.
+The buffering system of RPMI 1640 Medium relies on sodium bicarbonate and necessitates a 5-10% CO2 environment to maintain a physiologically appropriate pH.
 The inclusion of the reducing agent glutathione further distinguishes this medium from others.

-Quality control
+Quality Control

 Maintenance

 Keep refrigerated at +2°C to +8°C in the dark.
-Freezing and warming up to +37° C minimize the quality of the product.
+Avoid freezing and frequent warming to +37°C, as it reduces product quality.

-Do not heat the medium to more than 37° C or use uncontrollable sources of heat (e.g., microwave appliances).
+Do not heat the medium beyond 37°C or use uncontrolled heat sources such as microwave appliances.

-If only a part of the medium is to be used, remove this amount from the bottle and warm it up at room temperature.
+If only part of the medium is to be used, remove the required amount and warm it to room temperature before use.

 Composition